baltpeter/thesis-mobile-consent-dialogs/thesis/300_consent-dialog-legal-criteria.md

 ## List of Criteria

-Most of the conditions extracted directly from the GPDR are somewhat vague, making them both hard for companies to implement and difficult to check for automatically, as planned for this thesis.
+Most of the conditions extracted directly from the GDPR are somewhat vague, making them both hard for companies to implement and difficult to check for automatically, as planned for this thesis.
 To alleviate this issue, the data protection authorities publish recommendations which detail their interpretation of the law and provide specific guidelines on how to follow them.
 In most cases, these specific guidelines are better suited for verification in specific cases and are also used in similar research [@nouwensDarkPatternsGDPR2020; @mattePurposesIABEurope2020a; @santosAreCookieBanners2020].

 For this thesis, we searched all current publications regarding consent and adjacent topics from all German state data protection authorities, as well as the national DPA, the German data protection conference ("Datenschutzkonferenz", a council of the German DPAs that develops unified recommendations), and the European Data Protection Board (an EU body tasked with ensuring consistent application of data protection law across the EU) for criteria on consent dialogs.
 The list below consolidates the criteria from the GDPR and DPA recommendations.
 Where the criteria have already been confirmed by courts, we cite those rulings as well.